geeofree/geeofree/src/notes/aws/cloud-essentials/2-CloudPractitionerEssentials.md

 AWS ELB is a cloud service that distributes incoming traffic to different service nodes such that no service node handles the bulk of most of the requests.

+## Simple Notification Service (SNS)

+A publish/subscriber service where publishers send data to subscribers (service nodes) that subscribe to certain topics (ie. a record was recently updated).

+## Simple Queue Service (SQS)

+SQS enables asynchronous request handling by storing, sending, and receiving messages to and from service nodes.

+## AWS Lambda (Serverless)

+A service that handles the provisioning and handling of servers/instances and lets customers focus on building features rather than the infrastructure.

+In this service, functions are *triggered* through some event like incoming requests or database updates.

+## AWS Elastic Container Service (ECS)

+Container orchestration cloud service; manages containerized applications in different instances.

+## AWS Elastic Kubernetes Service (EKS)

+Container orchestration cloud service using Kubernetes.

+## AWS Fargate

+Serverless compute engine for containers; handles the infrastructure that uses containerization to run applications such that customers can focus only on the features.